INL/BlackLab/doc/technical/design/plan-relations.md

 Often this will be used with the target of the parent relation as `clause1` and the source of child relations as `clause2`, `clause3`, etc. (some of them negated to indicate such children must not be present).

-This operation is the same as a regular AND (NOT) operation with these clauses, but with the added requirement that a given relation may not be matched by more than one clause. (without the `rmatch` operation, you might need many global constraints to enforce this).
+This operation is the same as a regular AND (NOT) operation with these clauses, but with the added requirement that a given relation may not be matched by more than one clause. (without the `rmatch` operation, you might need many capture constraints to enforce this).

 #### rcapture: capture all relations occurring inside a span